meyouwe/orite/README.md

     pip install orite

-In the meantime download the orite.py file and add an alias to your bash profile.
+In the meantime download the repo file and add this alias to your bash profile.

     alias orite='python3 path-to-orite/orite.py'

 ## How to run?
+Run the following command preferably above the folder you are looking to sync.

+    orite -i
+Will initialise two configuration files

     orite -^
 Will upload

     orite -v

 Will download.
 By default, orite will run in dry-run mode.
 Use the `-r` flag to override this.